stuyvesant-cs/dwlessons/nextcs/12_scope.md

 --
 * Variables that share the same scope cannot have the same name.
 * Variables in different scopes can have the same name.

+---
+template: main

+### Scope Conventions in Processing

+- If a variable has to be modified (but not reset) in `draw`, then it must be declared outside of `draw`, which means it must be declared outside of all functions.

+--
+- These kinds of variables are called __global variables__ because their scope is the entire program.
+- All functions, (not just `draw`), have access to global variables.

+--
+- In processing programs, we often deal with global variables as follows:
+  - Declare (but not initialize) at the top of the program.
+  - Initialize in `setup`
+  - Modify in `draw`, or any other functions as need be.